 - Advance racial and gender equity by creating training and apprenticeship opportunities for women, people of color, veterans, and systems-impacted people who have. historically been left out of good jobs in the manufacturing sector.

 CBAs are a win-win for communities and manufacturers.
 Manufacturers doing business in the U.S. are facing a shortage of skilled and middle-skilled workers to fill the demand for machinists, welders, computer-controlled machine operators and other key positions.
 CBAs help manufacturers develop and train a skilled workforce while creating good jobs with benefits for working families.

 CBAs in action

-In 2017, the electric bus manufacturer BYD signed a CBA with JMA, SMART Local 105, and a coalition of community groups.
-This CBA will support the creation of a robust U.S. jobs program through deep investments in pre-apprenticeship and training programs.
-BYD committed to a goal of recruiting and hiring 40 percent of its workers from populations facing significant barriers to employment, such as veterans and returning citizens.
-BYD has also committed to hiring from populations that have historically been excluded from the manufacturing industry, such as women and African Americans.
+In 2017, our community-labor coalition with SMART Local 105 in California signed a landmark Community Benefits Agreement with electric bus manufacturer BYD.
+The CBA is supporting the creation of good, family-sustaining jobs through deep investments in pre-apprenticeship and training programs.
+BYD committed to a goal of recruiting and hiring 40 percent of its workers from populations facing significant barriers to employment, including women, African Americans, justice-impacted individuals, and veterans.